ctaverna/ctaverna.github.io/docs/_posts/2024-01-29-3-questions-to-amazon-q.md

 At first glance, this answer seems even better than the one given by Amazon Q. But if you pay attention to the details, you can see that ChatGPT is just aggregating generic service descriptions.
 This is ok, and there is for sure a considerable value in giving a good selection of services that could be used in this architecture.
-But, in the response given by Amazon Q, each service description is customized based on the specific use case of vote ingestion.
+However, in the response given by Amazon Q, each service description is customized based on the specific use case of vote ingestion.
 I don't know if this is just a cosmetic difference, but it seems to me an indicator of a deeper "understanding" of the problem.

 In my opinion, Amazon Q is the winner of this test.
 These are the points I decided to assign: